pombredanne/dsts/README.md

     >>> print sarray.search('abcd5')  # Return position of 'abcd5' substring
     >>> print sarray.search('abc15')  # Return position of 'abc15' substring

+This returns the first instance found.
+All instances of the substring in the string can be found as follows:

+    >>> print sarray.search_all('abc')  # Return all positions of 'abc'
+    [10, 5, 0]

 Examples illustrating how to identify repeating strings:

     >>> sarray.get_duplicates()